#1 Adorable animals

 A lot of the humor in Polar Bear Café builds on a stockpile of running gags that accrue over time.
 These are based on the characters’ personalities, all of which are very silly and lovable.

 Polar Bear is a unrelenting prankster.
 His formal look and respectful facade obfuscate just how much he loves to mess with people.
 Usually by making constant puns, though he always endeavors to find other ways to be deliberately obnoxious.
-Penguin is usually a straight man to Polar Bear’s antics, but one who is one a very high horse indeed.
-He loves to rant about unimportant stories and his selfish nature frequently gets him into enormous troubles; none of which he ever learns anything from.
+Penguin is usually a straight man to Polar Bear’s antics, but one who is on a very high horse indeed.
+He loves to rant about unimportant stories and his selfish nature frequently gets him into enormous troubles.
+None of which he ever learns anything from.

 Finally, there is Panda.
 A spoiled, somewhat idiotic child, whose hobbies are limited to lazing around and eating bamboo.
 He is prone to falling asleep if not perpetually entertained and he is very averse to working.
 He too has a bit of a selfish streak, which leads to great banter whenever he and Penguin get into arguments.